The News (song)

 "The News" is a song by American rock band Paramore, released as the second single from their sixth studio album This Is Why on December 8, 2022.
-It was written by Hayley Williams, Taylor York, and Zac Farro and produced by Carlos de la Garza.
+It was written by the band and produced by Carlos de la Garza.
 The song was accompanied by its music video, released the same day.

 Background

 "The News" was released on December 8, 2022.
 According to Williams, "'The News' is one of those songs that came together pretty quickly and felt exciting from the start.
 It feels like a happy medium between classic Paramore angst and bringing in some influences we've always had but never exploited...watching Zac track drums for this one was one of my favorite memories from the studio."

+The song was later remixed by the Linda Lindas as a part of Paramore's remix album, Re: This Is Why.

 Composition

 "The News" is a post-punk, alternative rock, and math rock song.
 According to Loudwire, "the song...is a more driving, upbeat rocker within the verses, but pulls back to deliver a more hypnotic...chorus".